wajeeha-sajid/crop-yield-prediction-ml-dl/README.md

 ## 🧠 Skills Highlighted

 - Data Preprocessing
-- Model Comparison
+- Model Comparison & Evaluation
+- Deep Learning with Keras
 - Cross-Validation
-- Deep Learning with Keras
 - Visualization with Matplotlib

+## 📁 Dataset

+The dataset used in this project includes agricultural features such as rainfall, temperature, soil type, and crop type.

+> ⚠️ The original dataset is not included for privacy reasons.

+To reproduce the results, use any publicly available dataset with similar features.
+You may consider using the [Crop Recommendation Dataset on Kaggle](https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset) or similar sources.

 ## 👩‍💻 Author

 **Wajeeha Sajid**
-MS Electrical and Computing Engineering
+Electrical and Computer Engineering
 [GitHub Profile](https://github.com/wajeeha-sajid)